-U.S. Savings Bonds – The Safe Place to Save Money
+U.S. Savings Bonds—A Safe Place to Save Money

 Safe Savings Vehicle or Underperformer?

-If you’re tired of the pitiful interest rate on your savings account at the bank, you may want to look into U.S. savings bonds for an equally safe place to keep some of your savings.
-With most bank accounts, the safety of your money comes from being insured by the Federal Deposit Insurance Corporation, or FDIC.
-This provides insurance on up to $100,000 per depositor.
-Unfortunately, while your money may be safe, there is a good chance the interest rate on the account is quite low.
+The safety of your money in most bank accounts comes from being insured by the Federal Deposit Insurance Corporation (FDIC).
+This provides insurance on up to $250,000 per depositor as of 2018.
+Unfortunately, your money might be safe, but there's a good chance that the interest rate is quite low.

 Your money is also safe in U.S. savings bonds, but not through FDIC insurance.
 Savings bonds are backed by the full faith and credit of the United States government.
-For individuals who are seeking safety of their principal, they can rest easy knowing that as long as the government is around, they are obligated to repay your principal and interest.
+Individuals who seek safety of their principal can rest easy knowing that as long as the government is around, it's obligated to repay your principal and interest.

 Series EE Bonds

-The EE bond is the standard savings bond and they replace the earlier E bonds which are no longer issued by the U.S. Treasury.
-Series EE bonds purchased on or after May 1, 2005, earn a fixed rate of interest.
+The EE bond is the standard savings bond.
+It replaces the earlier E bonds which are no longer issued by the U.S. Treasury.
+Series EE bonds purchased on or after May 1, 2005 earn a fixed rate of interest.
 This allows you to easily calculate what your bonds are worth at any given time.
-EE bonds that were purchased between May 1997 and April 30, 2005, earn interest based on a 5-year variable market-based yield.

 Series I Bonds

-Just like EE bonds, you may buy a paper I bond or purchase electronically.
-The same limitations apply except that all I bonds are sold at face value and you can only purchase $5,000 per year.
+Just like EE bonds, you can buy a paper I bond or purchase one electronically.
+The same limitations apply except that all I bonds are sold at face value.
+You can only purchase $10,000 per year.
 You will also forfeit the three most recent months’ interest if you redeem an I bond within the first five years.

 What Interest Rate do Savings Bonds Pay?

-The interest rates on bonds changes over time as other key economic interest rates fluctuate, but EE bonds issued between November 2007 and April 2008 earn 3.0%.
-To put this into perspective, going back to 1995, the long-term rates ranged between a low of 2.47% in 2003 to a high of 6.31% in 1995.
+The interest rates on bonds changes over time as other key economic interest rates fluctuate.
+EE bonds issued between November 2018 and April 2019 earn a fixed annual rate of .10 percent.
 A comparable I bond will earn a composite rate of 2.83 percent as of November 2018.

 Bonds for Higher Education

-With the introduction of Section 529 college savings plans, using savings bonds for higher education savings has become less attractive, but they do still hold some advantages.
-For EE and I bonds issued after 1989, the bond owner can redeem the bond without being subject to federal tax on the interest if the funds are used for qualified higher education expenses are qualified.
+Using savings bonds for higher education savings has become less attractive with the introduction of Section 529 college savings plans, but they do still hold some advantages.
+Owners can redeem EE and I bonds issued after 1989 without being subject to federal tax on the interest if the funds are used for qualified higher education expenses.

 When Are Savings Bonds Appropriate Investments?

-U.S. savings bonds are certainly a safe place to save money, but you want to make sure that you’re putting money into bonds for the right reasons.
-Remember, the interest rates can be higher than a typical savings account, but there may be some liquidity concerns to contend with first.
-If there is a chance you may need access to the money inside of one year, keep in mind that you cannot redeem a savings bond until one year has elapsed.
-In addition, you will forfeit three months’ interest if you redeem a bond prior to five years.
+U.S. savings bonds are certainly a safe way to save money, but be sure you’re putting money into bonds for the right reasons.
+Remember, the interest rates can be higher than a typical savings account, but there can be some liquidity concerns to contend with.
+If there's a chance that you might need access to the money inside of a year, this could present a problem.

-Even with interest rates generally higher than your bank account, savings bonds should not make up a significant portion of your long-term savings.
-Compared to other long-term investments like stocks in your retirement account, the interest earned is quite low.
-Stocks historically return between 9-11% on average per year, so investing for your future solely in savings bonds will probably not yield the best results.
+Savings bonds should not make up a significant portion of your long-term savings.
+The interest earned is quite low compared to other long-term investments like stocks held in your retirement accounts.
+Stocks historically return about 10 percent a year over time, so solely investing in savings bonds probably will not yield the best results.

-Savings bonds should be considered for financial goals somewhere between five and ten years away.
-After five years you may redeem the bonds without penalty after five years, but you could probably see better returns with other investments if you plan on hanging onto bonds for much longer than 10 years.
+Savings bonds should be considered for financial goals somewhere between five and 10 years away.
+You can redeem the bonds without penalty after five years, but you could probably see better returns with other investments if you plan on hanging onto bonds for much longer than 10 years.